sahityagorthi/Distributed-Library-Management-System/README.md

 # Distributed-Library-Management-System

-This is project is a prototype of a real-time large scale open web library It mainly demonstrates the concepts of distributed databaes namely, replication and fragmentation.
+This project is a prototype of a real-time large scale open web library It mainly demonstrates the concepts of distributed databases namely, replication and fragmentation.

 This Library portal mainly has the following features:
 1. User Registration and Login